How to Draw a Nose

 When designing a character, it is interesting to make some last-minute changes when deciding the final design.
-In this case, let me show you an example of how different types of noses work on the same character.
+In this case, let me show you an example of how different types of noses work on the same female face drawing.

 6. Drawing a nose using different styles

-Depending on their styles, artists have different takes on noses and represent them in various ways.
+Depending on their styles, artists have different takes on noses and represent them in various ways when doing face line drawings.
 Here is an example of five different interpretations of a nose.
-The first one is a simple Manga-style nose, the second is done using a Disney style, the third with an American comic book style, the fourth is my own style (I call it Stylish), and the fifth a more realistic/semi-realistic take on my Stylish nose.
+The first one is a simple anime nose, the second is done using a Disney style, the third with an American comic book style, the fourth is my own style (I call it Stylish), and the fifth a more realistic/semi-realistic take on my Stylish nose.

 7. Appling noses to an illustration